OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-05.md

 ## Luke 5:38

-Instead, new wine must be poured into fresh wineskins.
+Instead, new wine must be placed into fresh wineskins.

 ## Luke 5:39